pingcap/tidb-operator/docs/google-kubernetes-tutorial.md

     kubectl -n tidb port-forward svc/demo-grafana 3000:3000 &>/dev/null &

-Now, click on the Web Preview button of Cloud Shell and enter 3000 for the port.
+In Cloud Shell, click on the Web Preview button and enter 3000 for the port.
 This will open a new browser tab pointing to the Grafana dashboards.
 Alternatively, use the following URL https://ssh.cloud.google.com/devshell/proxy?port=3000 in a new tab or window.

+If not using Cloud Shell, point a browser to `localhost:3000`.

 ## Destroy the TiDB cluster